-- 8 oz water (1 cup), or additional broth
+- 8 ounces (1 cup) water or additional broth or a combination

-- 1 tsp finely diced fresh sage leaves, or to taste
+- 1 teaspoon finely diced fresh sage leaves, or to taste

-- 1/2 tsp finely diced fresh thyme leaves, or to taste
+- ½ teaspoon finely diced fresh thyme leaves, or to taste

 - Preheat oven to 450°F. Peel and cube butternut squash, removing the seeds.
-Aim for roughly equal cubes about 1" to 1-1/2" wide.
+Aim for roughly equal cubes about 1- to 1-½-inches wide.

 - Place cubed butternut squash, sliced carrots, sliced celery, quartered onion (with the layers separated), and whole garlic cloves on a large rimmed baking sheet.
 Use two sheets if needed to fit everything in a single layer.

-- Drizzle olive oil evenly over the squash and vegetables, then season with about 3/4 tsp kosher salt.
+- Drizzle olive oil evenly over the squash and vegetables, then season with about ¾ teaspoon kosher salt.
 Gently stir up everything on the sheet so the oil coats everything evenly, making sure it all ends up in a single layer before roasting.

 - Roast the vegetables for 40-45 minutes, or until a fork can easily be inserted into the center of a piece of butternut squash.

-- Transfer the roasted squash and vegetables to a large pot.
-Add remaining 1/2 tsp kosher salt and 1/2 tsp ground black pepper, then pour in the chicken broth and water.
+- Transfer the roasted squash and vegetables to a large pot, scraping any liquefied oil/juices into the pot as well.
+Add remaining ½-teaspoon kosher salt and ¼-teaspoon ground black pepper, then pour in the chicken broth and water (or additional broth).
 Set the pot on the stovetop over medium heat.